Auditing Acadia University Courses

 Fees

-A large majority of undergraduate courses now require the use of Acadia's learning management system, Moodle, to view course notes and supporting course materials.
-In instances were ALL members would like to gain access to course materials on Moodle, a small fee of $50 will be charged prior to registration.
+Most undergraduate courses now require the use of Acadia's learning management system, Moodle, to view course notes and supporting course materials.
+In instances where ALL members would like to gain access to course materials on Moodle, a fee of $50 will be charged prior to registration.

 When should I apply to audit a course?

-We begin accepting applications to audit approximately a month before classes begin each term.
+We begin accepting applications to audit about three weeks prior to the start of classes.
 All audit requests must be complete before the first day of classes.

 How do I register?